 Star Wars Episode IX: The Rise of Skywalker

-While we don’t know where Star Wars goes from here (since most of the upcoming shows are prequels), we do know there are plenty more stories left to tell.
+While we don’t know where Star Wars goes from here (since all of the upcoming shows are prequels), we do know there are plenty more stories left to tell.

 If you want to take things to the next level, you can also check out the entire Star Wars canon chronology including every book, movie, short and comic from our pals over on the Star Wars Fandom page.
 It’s an absolutely incredible list, and you’ll need an age to get through it all.
 Still, it might just be the perfect thing to celebrate this year’s May the 4th.

-Over the next few years, there’ll also be a handful of new adventures to add to the chronological list as new Star Wars shows like Obi-Wan Kenobi, The Bad Batch, Ahsoka, Andor, The Acolyte, Lando, Rangers of the New Republic and The Book of Boba Fett launch.
+Over the next few years, there’ll also be a handful of new adventures to add to the chronological list as new Star Wars shows like Obi-Wan Kenobi, Ahsoka, Andor, The Acolyte and Lando.
 There’s plenty on the way to keep fans entertained!